Map requests to tenants in a multitenant solution

 • Will you use a claim to identify a tenant?
 Which claim will you use?

 • Can a user be a member of multiple tenants?
-If this is possible, then how will users select the tenants they'd like to work with?
+If this is possible, then how will users select the tenant they'd like to work with for a specific request?

 • Is there a central authentication and authorization system for all tenants?
 If not, how will you ensure that all token authorities issue consistent tokens and claims?